Erika Ikuta: Early life and career

 In January 2021, she and fellow Nogizaka46 member Sayuri Matsumura performed a cover of the song "1・2・3" by Mafumafu and Soraru; the song was used as an opening theme to the anime series Pokémon Master Journeys: The Series.
 On October 25, Ikuta announced she will graduate from Nogizaka46 on December 31, 2021 on her official blog.
 Her graduation concert took place at the Yokohama Arena on December 14 and 15.
 She sang and performed on the stage of the 72nd NHK Kouhaku Uta Gassen on December 31, and it was her last activity as a member of Nogizaka46.

 On January 5, 2022, five days after her graduation from Nogizaka46, Ikuta announced her return to her talent agency during her days as a child actress, Ohta Production.
 On January 8, her official Twitter account was opened.
 On February 1, her official website was opened (with a fan event on 19 to commemorate the occasion), while her Nogizaka46 blog posts were deleted.

 Ikuta's first post-Nogizaka46 acting role was as Mio Mukai in the Fuji TV series Gossip: #Kanojo ga Shiritai Honto no 〇〇.

 Her second fan event, "Erika Ikuta 2022 summer fun", was held on August 3, 2022 at Zepp DiverCity and August 6 at Zepp Namba.

 On November 1, 2022, her first calendar was released.
 It was available to the members of her official website until December 31.

 Her third fan event, "Erika Ikuta 2022 winter fun", was held on December 3, 2022 at Zepp Osaka Bayside and on December 11 at KT Zepp Yokohama.

+Her first solo tour, "Erika Ikuta Autumn Live Tour 2023", ran from September 10 to 17, 2023, spanning Tokyo, Fukuoka, Osaka and Aichi.
+A final leg of the tour was held on October 5 at the Tokyo International Forum.

+On October 13, it was announced that Ikuta will be the Japanese voice of Asha in the Japanese dubbing of the Disney film Wish.

+On January 22, 2024, the day of her 27th birthday, Ikuta announced that she will be making her solo singer debut under Gr8!
+Records with the release of her first extended play, "capriccioso", on April 10.
+She also opened her official YouTube channel that day.

+On May 15, 2024, it was announced that Ikuta will star in her first lead role in a public TV drama, Subarashiki Kana, Sensei!.